Reading Compiler Errors¶

 if (x = 5) { } // also a warning, see below

-Linker errors: undefined reference to ...¶
+Linker errors: undefined reference to ... and multiple definition of ...¶

 Different from compile errors: these come from the linker, the next stage of the build.
-The compiler accepted your code, but when it came time to assemble the final program, it could not find the implementation of something:
+The compiler accepted each file on its own, but when it came time to assemble the final program, the pieces did not fit together — either something is missing, or something is defined too many times.

 Usual causes: